Living in France Compared to the USA: Bonjour or Hello?

 It is not unusual to see kids training for cross country, soccer, or American football 5 times a week during the fall, indoor track, basketball, or hockey five times a week during the winter, and outdoor track, soccer, baseball, or lacrosse 5 times a week during Spring.

 In France, kids typically play one sport all year, with 2 or 3 training sessions per week, and complement this with casual soccer games in the park or during lunch break in school.
+Sports are a lot more casual and parents aren’t expected to attend 8 am games every Saturday or Sunday across town.

 First Impressions

-While initially meeting American families, you will notice a warm welcome, though developing meaningful relationships with them would take a long time.
+While initially meeting American families, you will notice a warm welcome, though developing meaningful relationships with them will take a long time.
 However, after a short screening phase, you are welcomed into society and may establish deeper ties quite rapidly.

 Making initial interactions with French families in an unfamiliar place can be challenging since newcomers are often viewed with distrust.
+This means that making French friends takes time, and you’ll need to invite them often before you are invited back.
+Also, since homes are much smaller, people tend to meet outside of their homes, at coffee shops, fairs, parks.

 What is presented here is the polar opposite of a “soft shell, hard center”; a “hard shell” around a softer inside.
+But once you’ve made a friend, it’s for life!

 Educational Differences